In Capgo, 3 values are counted and important to understand

 One important thing to note, Capgo cannot see what size is downloaded, it only sees the size of the bundle.
 So if you have a big bundle, and you have many users who fail to download it, you will reach the limit quickly.

 The best way to stay in your plan is to have a small bundle, and if you can't, show a download bar to your user, and let them know how much they have left to download.

-	In the future, Capgo will improve the download system to have more chance to download the bundle in one time.
+In the future, Capgo will improve the download system to have more chances to download the bundle at one time.